 Maureen Sullivan is senior vice president of Strategic Services and chief strategy officer for the BlueCross BlueShield Association (BCBSA), a national federation of 37 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering more than 105 million people – one-in-three of all Americans.
+The Blue System is the nation's largest health insurer covering nearly 105 million people – one-in-three of all Americans.
 It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the nearly 5.3-million-member Federal Employee Program® (FEP).

 She has overall accountability for strategy, brand, marketing, business/program development, strategic communications and educational programs for BCBSA.